Jaunpur Sultanate: Hussain Shah

-The last ruler Hussain Shah signed a four years' peace treaty with Bahlul Lodi in 1458.
+The last ruler, Hussain Shah, signed a four-year peace treaty with Bahlul Lodi in 1458.
 Later, in order to invade Delhi reached the banks of the Yamuna with a very large army in 1478.
 Sultan Bahlul Lodi tried to secure peace by offering to retain only Delhi and govern it as a vassal of Hussain Shah but he rejected the offer.